Bunny-03/Discord-Ticket-Bot/README.md

 # 🎫 Ticket Bot

 ## ❔ About
-This is a simple ticket bot created by `zhon12345` under 24 hours.
-It is coded in [Goorm IDE](https://ide.goorm.io/) using [Node.js](https://nodejs.org/en/) and [Discord.js](https://discord.js.org).
-The code is not thoroughly checked for errors so if you do find errors please report them by [submitting a issue](https://github.com/zhon12345/Ticket-Bot/issues/new).
+This is a simple ticket bot created by `INCASX丶Bunny#6229`
 ## 💬 Commands
 + Info